Let me begin by saying I’ve always been a sucker for rhymes . . .

-Last week, Stephen Gannon (Director of Business Development at Family Friendly 89.7 KSGN) posted a wonderfully creative poem on Linked-IN, Ode to Addie, which nicely captures the ADDIE Instructional Design model, its quirks and challenges.
-(NOTE: You may need to be a member of the “Effective and Fun Training Techniques” group to access the link).
-For convenience, here’s the ode.
-I haven’t yet been able to convince Stephen to post a YouTube performance…
+A while back, Stephen Gannon (Director of Business Development at Family Friendly 89.7 KSGN) posted a wonderfully creative poem on Linked-IN, Ode to Addie, which nicely captures the ADDIE Instructional Design model, its quirks and challenges.

 To Analyze Addie, you first have to decide, just what she needs to learn.

 Under what conditions would she take it well?
 We don’t want Addie to crash and burn.

 How much can she handle?
 What are her beliefs?
 And what would enhance Addie’s pride?

 What would keep Addie’s brain from receiving the goods?
 Just how do we get it inside?

 “Addie needs De Sign” the Frenchman declared, “De logical, orderly plan.”

 “De sign is de strategy vie must employ to take ADDIE from vere she began.”